mbaxendale22/SEI-Project-3-London-Parks/README.md

 ```

 If the park is not in the users favourites already then things get more interesting.
-The main problem I faced here was making sure that the piece of state used to store the updated value of the user's favourite parks was updated before a post or delete request was sent to the server.
-This sounds straightforward but ss far as I'm aware its difficult to know when a piece of state within a function will actually be updated.
-Updating the value of the data & sending a HTTP request need to be seperated into different functions with different triggers coming from the UI.
+The main problem I faced here was making sure that the piece of state used to store the updated value of the user's favourite parks was updated before a POST or DELETE request was sent to the server.
+This sounds straightforward enough but as far as I'm aware its difficult to know when a piece of state within a function will actually be updated, i.e., when the setPieceOfState() function will be exectuted regardless of where it is called within the function.
+I therefore attempted to seperate updating the value of the data from sending a HTTP request, by executing them from within different functions, with those functions being triggered by seperated UI mechanisms.

-My solution was to use a `onMouseEnter()` and `onMouseExit()` as the mechanism to handle to:
+My solution was to use a `onMouseEnter()` and `onMouseExit()` as the mechanism to:

 1. Toggle between displaying a full heart icon and a heart outline (UI update) and,
-2. Set `favData` piece of state to the current park's ID:
+2. Set `favData` piece of state to the current park's ID, this piece of state will later be used as the data sent with the HTTP request:

 ```javascript